mahmoudimus/ac/docs/public/concepts/conditions.md

     /condition/true?tz=Australia%2FSydney&loc=en-US&user_id=admin&user_key=admin&xdm_e=http%3A%2F%2Flocalhost%3A2991&xdm_c=channel-condition&cp=%2Fjira&lic=none&cv=1.1.65

 So, if we were to cache this request what would have to change about this request in order to create a cache miss?
-Inspecting the query parameters one at a time will give us a result:
+We separate the query parameters that are likely to cause a cache miss from the ones that are not.

+The query parameters likely to cause a cache miss:

  * If your timezone or locale changes then the cache will be missed. (`tz` / `loc`)
  * If this same condition is requested by a different user (or their username changes) then the cache will be missed. (`user_id` / `user_key`)
+ * If your add-on changes from unlicensed to licensed, or vice-versa, that will result in a cache miss. (`lic`)
+ * If the Atlassian Connect framework version is upgraded then your cache will be missed. (`cv`)

+The query parameters that will never result in a cache miss:

  * If the url to your cloud instance changes then the cache will be missed.
 But changing the url of a cloud instance is not currently possible. (`xdm_e`)
  * The `xdm_c` variable will not change for conditions; never resulting in a cache miss.
  * The `cp` (context path) variable will not change for a running product: never resulting in a cache miss.
- * The licensed status of your add-on will force cache misses. (`lic`)
- * If the Atlassian Connect framework version is upgraded then your cache will be missed. (`cv`)

-As you can see, you only really need to consider the first two points.
-When you cache the results of a remote condition the only reason that the cache will be ignored if if a different user requests that condition.
+As you can see, you only really need to consider the first three points.
+When you cache the results of a remote condition the only reason that the cache will be ignored if if a different user requests that condition or your licensed state changes.
 Essentially, remote conditions will only be cached on a per-user basis; even if that user is the 'anonymous' user.

 ## <a name="product-specific-conditions"></a>Appendix: List of predefined conditions